ywamsendai/ywamsendai-docs/docs/about/whyjapan.md

 * Though Japan is materially well off, it is spiritually very poor.

-* There are still many cities and towns where there is no church at all.
+* There are still many cities and towns where there is no church at all, especially in Tohoku.

 * Culturally, people follow Buddhism and Shintoism and worship their ancestors.